-Of course, all our boats have all necessary USCG safety equipment including Type 1 life jackets, fire extinguishers, flares, signal flags, whistles, and first aid kits.
-We also have modern GPS navigational aids, compasses, trim tabs, multiple anchors, lights, and more.
+Of course, the Blazer Bay has all necessary USCG safety equipment including Type 1 life jackets, fire extinguishers, hand-held flares, flare gun, smoke signals, signal flag, whistle, and first aid kits.
+We also have a VHF radio, compass, trim tabs, multiple anchors, stern swim ladder, navigation lights, and more.

 You will enjoy fishing from and riding in this comfortable vessel.
 Your safety and comfort are paramount!